Dental Implants Lifespan…and Key Maintenance Tips

 • If you grind your teeth, wear a nightguard to protect your implants.

-• Bite carefully: Avoid biting down on hard objects to prevent damage to the implant crown.
+• Bite carefully: Avoid biting down on tough objects to prevent damage to the implant crown.

 Following these instructions can significantly increase the longevity of your dental implants and keep your smile confident and healthy for many years to come.